 2018: Power up!

-LASER is "Powered Up" for their ninth year of competition in the FIRST® Robotics Challenge.
+LASER was "Powered Up" for their ninth year of competition in the FIRST® Robotics Challenge.
 Kickoff day was filled with promising brainstorming, drafting and goal setting as LASER prepared to take on the challenge of FIRST® Power Up.
 LASER members were especially interested in the strategy required by this year's game.
 With the graduation of several key LASER members, a new generation of LASER is ready to Power Up! at the St. Louis, Greater Kansas City, and Oklahoma City regional events during the 2018 season.
 At the Great Kansas City Regional Howitzer was a Finalist and the LASER 3284 team was humbled to bring home our fifth consecutive Chairman's banner.
 At the St. Louis Regional Howitzer made it to the Semi Finals and the team was honored with its 10th consecutive UL Safety Award and was proud to have earned the Engineering Excellence Award.
 The Oklahoma City regional saw the LASER team in the Quarter finals and the team was honored with the Motorola Quality in Engineering Award.
 The Championship in Houston was exciting as Howitzer was selected by the #2 alliance captain.
 After three hard fought battles the alliance fell in the Quarter finals.
 The team brought home its second consecutive Championship UL Safety Award.
 The team is looking forward to blast off in Fall 2018 and be ready for "Destination Deep Space!"

 LASER had a successful season in their eighth year.
 The team traveled to the St. Louis, Oklahoma City, and the Lone Star North Regional in Houston, and to the St. Louis World Championship.
 The team set many goals for the season.
 LASER members worked hard to accomplish tasks and were awarded for their efforts.
 At the St. Louis Regional, LASER earned the Industrial Design Award and the UL Safety Award.
 Coach Comer was presented with the prestigious Woodie Flowers Finalist Award for his commitment to FIRST® and STEM education.
 In Oklahoma City, 3284 joyfully accepted the most prestigious award in FRC® Robotics, The Chairman's award, for the fourth consecutive year.
 In addition, LASER received 3 awards from their last regional, The Lone Star North Regional in Houston, Texas.
 LASER earned the UL Safety award, Engineering Inspiration Award and was the winning Alliance Captain.
 LASER also won the UL safety award in the Carson/Tesla division at the World Championship.
 Along with LASER's accomplishments this season, they also collaborated beyond the FIRST® community.
 LASER co-hosted the annual Show-Me Robotics event at the State Fair in Sedalia, MO.
 They also displayed all four progressions of FIRST® at the Ozark Mini Maker Faire in Springfield, MO.
 The team also mentored a rookie robotics team from Knob Noster, MO by providing our practice robot for the team to use at the off-season Cow Town Throw Down event in Lee’s Summit, MO.
 LASER 3284 hosted the Mid-MO FIRST® FLL Expo as well as the Mid MO FIRST® LEGO® League Qualifier and a Mid MO FIRST® Tech Challenge Qualifier and meet.
 The team coaches were also asked to oversee the Central MO FIRST® FLL affiliate.
 The team looks forward continuing to help grow FIRST® in an official capacity through the Affiliate title.